People like money. Making it, having it, and spending it can be a lot of fun. Who doesn’t like lavish vacations and dinners at fancy restaurants?

 The problem is that people don’t like thinking about money.
 85% of Americans are occasionally stressed about money.
 30% of Americans state that their financial situation is a constant source of stress.

 I write about personal finance.
-The day-to-day money stuff that people have to deal with: credit cards, bank accounts, budgeting, and saving for the future.
+The day-to-day money stuff that people have to deal with: credit cards, bank accounts, investing, budgeting, and saving for the future.
 My goal is to break down complicated financial concepts and products in a fun-to-read, easy-to-understand manner that leaves readers with an idea of something they can do to improve their financial life.

 Let me help your publication reach readers with important advice about personal finance.
 Whether you need someone to review a new brokerage or bank account, compare credit card rewards programs, explain how to build a budget, or break down any other complicated personal finance concept I’m here to help.

 If you want to know more about me or the work I do, visit my portfolio or about page.
 If you’re interested in working together, please reach out so we can discuss how we can help your readers take control of their financial future.

 Daniel Deshe - Director of Player Operations, Echo Fox